GoogleChrome/web.dev/src/site/content/en/blog/sharedarraybuffer-updates-january-2021/index.md

 Here's some quick browser compatibility updates regarding [`SharedArrayBuffer`][mdn]:

-* Chrome recently [announced](TODO) that it's enabling `SharedArrayBuffer` in Android Chrome 88.
+* In [SharedArrayBuffer updates in Android Chrome 88 and Desktop Chrome 91][announcement] Chrome recently announced that it's enabling `SharedArrayBuffer` in Android Chrome 88.
   It will only be enabled for [cross-origin isolated](/coop-coep/) pages.
 * Chrome also announced that, starting in Desktop Chrome 91, it will start restricting `SharedArrayBuffer` to cross-origin isolated pages.
   Currently it's available for all pages.
 Sites that can't meet the cross-origin isolation requirements in time can request an origin trial to extend the current behavior until Chrome 93.
+This will break existing implementations if they don't opt-in to cross-origin isolation.
 * `SharedArrayBuffer` is already supported in Firefox 79 (Desktop and Android).
   Firefox was the first browser to re-enable `SharedArrayBuffer` with the cross-origin isolation requirements.
 See [Browser compatibility][compat] for